Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 ## Final Reports from Lighthouse

 Voila!
 There we have our final report from Lighthouse.
-The nity-gritty optimizations were certainly handy and the SEO and Accessibility ranks were bumped up to maximum of 100.
+The nitty-gritty optimizations were certainly handy and the SEO and Accessibility ranks were bumped up to a maximum of 100.

 ![final-report](./assets/final-report.png)

-By utilizing this simple SEO practices, we can immensely improve the visibility of our website to help the site gain better ranks and position on the search engine results page(SERP).
+By utilizing these simple SEO practices, we can immensely improve the visibility of our website to help the site gain better ranks and position on the search engine results page(SERP).

 ## Tutorial Assets

-The github link to the project repository can be found [here.](https://github.com/Boro23-wq/SEO-optimization-in-Next.js)
+The Github link to the project repository can be found [here.](https://github.com/Boro23-wq/SEO-optimization-in-Next.js)

-### To get started:
+### Or to get started:

 - git clone https://github.com/Boro23-wq/SEO-optimization-in-Next.js.git
 - cd SEO-optimization-in-Next.js